Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories

 \section{Introduction}

-By ``variational cohomology'' we refer, somewhat loosely, to any formulation of the calculus of variations in terms of a (co-)chain complex or double complex derived from the de Rham complex of a fibre bundle $\bY \overset{\pi}{\rightarrow} \bX$ such that the objects and operations of the calculus of variations (Lagrangians, equations, conservation laws and conserved quantities, taking the variation, etc.) are expressed in terms of the elements and the (co-)boundary operator and the complex still calculates de Rham cohomology.
+By ``variational cohomology'' we refer, somewhat loosely, to any formulation of the calculus of variations in terms of a (co-)chain complex or double complex derived from the de Rham complex of a fibre bundle $\bY \overset{\pi}{\rightarrow} \bX$ such that the objects and operations of the calculus of variations (Lagrangians, equations, conservation laws and conserved quantities, taking the variation, etc.) are expressed in terms of its elements and (co-)boundary operators, while the complex still calculates de Rham cohomology.
 Variational cohomology is part of the general approach to mathematical/theoretical phyiscs for which the expression ``Cohomological Physics'' has been coined (see \cite{Sta88}).

-Since de Rham cohmology detects obstructions to glue local solutions of differential equations together to global solutions, it is natural to ask if in the cohomological formulations of the calculus of variations de Rham cohomology classes appear as cohomological obstructions to the existence of solutions of Euler--Langrange equations.
+Since de Rham cohomology detects obstructions to glue local solutions of differential equations together to global solutions, it is natural to ask if in the cohomological formulations of the calculus of variations de Rham cohomology classes appear as cohomological obstructions to the existence of solutions of Euler--Lagrange equations.
 Regarding this, the common conviction seems to be that for variational problems relevant in theoretical physics such obstructions vanish always.
 This is not the case.
 In \cite{PaWi16} (see also section \ref{Obs} below) we introduced a family of cohomological obstructions $[\Xi \rfloor\eta_\lambda]$ and showed that the well known fact that $3$--dimensional Chern--Simons theories admit solutions only on flat bundles can be expressed by means of these.

 Chern--Simons theories are Lagrangian gauge field theories for principal connections derived from the Chern--Simons secondary characteristic class corresponding to some Chern--Weil characteristic class.
-They are local variational problems, i.e. they consist of a collection of local Lagrangians, e.g. one for each coordinate patch, which, nevertheless, have unique global Euler--Langrange equations; in other words, they are related like a closed form and a set of local potentials (see e.g. \cite{FePaWi10}, see also sections \ref{VarBun} and \ref{InvPro} below).
+They have two principal applications: in quantum gravity to overcome certain problems with General Relativity (and to facilitate the unification of {\em all} fundamental fields), see e.g. \cite{BaVeCa20,Zan12}, and in the so called Yang--Mill--Chern--Simons theories, see below.
+They are local variational problems, i.e. they consist of a collection of local Lagrangians, e.g. one for each coordinate patch, which, nevertheless, have unique global Euler--Lagrange equations; in other words, they are related like a closed form and a set of local potentials (see e.g. \cite{FePaWi10}).